-This presentation is primarily targeted toward helping researchers in handling rejections from journals, and will also help early-stage researchers improve first-time acceptance of their manuscripts.
+This presentation is primarily targeted toward helping researchers in handing rejections from journals, and will also help early-stage researchers improve first-time acceptance of their manuscripts.
 The advancement of research hinges on the dissemination of new discoveries by their publication in peer-reviewed international journals.
 At the heart of academic publishing, peer review leads to over 1.5 million published scholarly manuscripts every year.
 Although the number of published papers is increasing year-on-year, this iterative selection process also results in approximately 60% rejection rate, including 21% rejection after preliminary editorial screening.

 After this session, you will have more information about the following:

 - Awareness of the rejection process and why papers of ESL authors are rejected by journals (regardless of the impact factor)

 - Understanding the peer review process and causes of rejection